SLBG128/EncryptionOrDecryption/README.md

 </p>

 # Warning/Disclaimer
-Do NOT use the code in this repository for actual data encrypting.
+<p>Do NOT use the code in this repository for actual data encrypting.
 If you use it and suffer from any kind of data leak, I will NOT bear any kind of punishment.
-These code are just for demonstration.
+These code are just for demonstration.</p>